How to choose a home remodeling contractor

 Step 1: Get recommendations

-The first step in finding the right home improvement contractor is to create a list of 10-15 local contractors who have the right expertise.
-You’ll gradually narrow down this list to the top contenders and ultimately use it to select your contractor, so it’s best to include more names than you’ll need at this point.
+The first step in finding the right home improvement contractor is to create a list of 10 to 15 local contractors who have the right expertise.
+You’ll gradually narrow down this list to the top contenders and ultimately use it to select your contractor, so it’s best to include more names than you need at this point.

 There are several ways you can compile your starter list:

-Use social media to ask friends or followers for local recommendations.
+- Use social media to ask friends or followers for local referrals.

 Successful contractors will make it easy for you to get in touch with them and see examples of their work.
-Be cautious of home improvement contractors who lack basic information, such as a website, social media presence and reviews.
+Be cautious of home improvement contractors who don’t have basic information and resources available, such as a website, a social media presence and reviews.

-Look out for a portfolio with too few projects, no photos before the remodel or grainy, hard-to-see images of the final product.
-Also keep in mind that home improvement contractors only include their best work in their portfolios.
+Look out for portfolios with too few projects, no photos before the remodel or grainy images of the final product.
+Keep in mind that home improvement contractors only include their best work in their portfolios.
 If any completed project is not up to your standards, it’s likely their average work is even worse.
 Take that person’s name off your list.

-At this point, your list should have around six to eight names.
-One easy way to narrow it further is to ask for contractors’ licensing and certification.
-The specific licenses or certifications your home improvement contractor should carry will depend on the project.
-Since legal requirements vary by state, call the licensing division for your community to ask for specific requirements.
+One easy way to narrow your list down further is to ask for each contractors’ licensing and certification.
+The specific licenses or certifications your home improvement contractor should carry will depend on the project and where you live.
+Legal requirements for contractors vary by state, so call the licensing division of your local government to ask for specific requirements.

 In addition to making sure contractors have the correct licenses and certification to complete the job safely and legally, make sure anyone on your list has liability insurance in case they damage your home.
 The contractor and any other workers should also be covered by worker’s compensation.
 Ask for a copy of their insurance policies and check that they’re up to date.

-Cross any contractors off your list who don’t have the right credentials.
-I also recommend marking off names of anyone who is hesitant or takes too long to get this information to you.
+Cross any contractors off your list who can’t show the right credentials, including those who are hesitant or take too long to get this information to you.

 Step 4: Check references

-Now that you’ve narrowed your long list down to five or six top contenders, it’s time to start checking references.
-This is a common practice, so any reputable contractor will expect you to ask for a list of references.
-A typical contractor reference list includes ten or more jobs with the name, address and telephone number of each customer.
+It’s time to start checking references.
+A typical contractor reference list includes 10 or more jobs with the name, address and telephone number of each customer.
+Be sure to ask for a combination of their most recent jobs, a couple of older references and work from various neighborhoods.
 It helps if there are dates for each job; if dates aren’t on the list, ask for them.

 Now it’s time to call each reference.
-If the list is very long, select a few recent projects and a few older projects.
 Keep detailed notes during your phone call; you’ll need to ask some references if you can visit their home to see the project in person.